Pourfex/BidirectionalWebcomponent_Angular_React/react-project/README.md

 - `angular-webcomponent/src/main.ts` - Registers Angular component as web component
 - `public/index.html` - Includes the web component script

+## Communication Between Frameworks

+This template demonstrates how to pass data from the React app to the Angular web component:

+1. **Input Field in React**: Type a message in the input field using React state
+2. **Property Binding**: React uses a `ref` and `useEffect` to set the attribute on the web component when state changes
+3. **Web Component Receives**: Angular Elements automatically exposes `@Input()` properties as attributes
+4. **Real-time Update**: The message appears instantly in the Angular web component

 ## Learning Points

 This template demonstrates: